Locally Valid and Discriminative Prediction Intervals for Deep Learning Models: Introduction

-The construction of actionable CIs involves two {\it general challenges}: First, $\hat{C}$ should be \textbf{valid}, meaning that if the specified probability is $1-\alpha$, we expect $\hat{C}(X_{N+1})$ to cover $Y_{N+1}$ at least $1-\alpha$ of the time.
+The construction of actionable PIs involves two {\it general challenges}: First, $\hat{C}$ should be \textbf{valid}, meaning that if the specified probability is $1-\alpha$, we expect $\hat{C}(X_{N+1})$ to cover $Y_{N+1}$ at least $1-\alpha$ of the time.
 Moreover, $\hat{C}$ should be \textbf{discriminative} i.e., we expect $\hat{C}(X_{N+1})$ to be narrower for confident cases and vice-versa.
-The width of the CI $\hat{C}(X_{N+1})$ is thus a quantification of the uncertainty.
-Figure \ref{fig:intro:example} provides an illustration of these notions, with more details in Section \ref{subsec:prelim:coverage} and \ref{subsec:prelim:discrimination}.
+The width of the PI $\hat{C}(X_{N+1})$ is thus quantification of the uncertainty.
+Figure \ref{fig:intro:example} illustrates these notions, with more details in Section \ref{subsec:prelim:coverage} and \ref{subsec:prelim:discrimination}.

 While deep learning (DL) models have demonstrated impressive performance over a range of complicated tasks and data modalities, it has remained difficult to quantify the uncertainty for their predictions.
 For DL predictions to be actionable, uncertainty information is however indispensable, especially in domains like medicine and finance \cite{amodei2016concrete}.
 Apart from requiring validity and discrimination as discussed earlier, two additional challenges exist {\it specifically} for DL models.
 Obviously, any uncertainty estimation method needs to finish reasonably fast to be useful, so the third challenge is {\it scalability}.
-The fourth challenge is {\it accuracy}: The uncertainty estimation should not decrease the prediction accuracy of the DL model. \textit{Post-hoc} methods are ideal because they do not interfere with the base NN prediction at all.
+The fourth challenge is {\it accuracy}: The uncertainty estimation should not decrease the prediction accuracy of the DL model. \textit{Post-hoc} methods are ideal because they usually do not interfere with the base NN prediction at all.
 These four requirements together constitute a set of essential desiderata for uncertainty quantification in DL.